Hypertextual Ultrastructures:

 Hypertextual Ultrastructures: Movement and Containment Among Texts and Hypertexts

-Visit the home page for an abstract, the full Table of Contents, and a link to the full text of my dissertation.
+This is just a sample.
+To put it in context, visit Hypertextual Ultrastructures' home page for an abstract, the full Table of Contents, and a link to the full text of my dissertation.

 • Models of Collaborative Authorship: Fifteen Ways of Looking at a Hypertext